Global Corporate Company

 Conditions in the External Environment

-- Increase in funding costs denominated in non–yen currencies, increase in scarcity of liquidity and capital due to tightening regulations
+- Increase in non–yen funding costs, intensifying liquidity and capital scarcity due to tightening regulations

 - Sustainably expanding the blue–chip customer base on a global scale

-- Improving profitability through cross–selling of securities and market products, transaction services, etc.
+- Improving profitability through cross–selling of securities and market products, transaction banking services, etc.

-- Upgrading of product and service offerings as well as strengthening capabilities for making proposals to customers
+- Upgrading of product and service offerings combined with customer–focused proposals

-- Further enhancement of non–yen currency–denominated deposits and diversification of non–yen currency funding sources
+- Further enhancement of non–yen deposits and diversification of non–yen currency funding sources

 - Blue–chip customer base and strong portfolio